SriharipriyaA/AI-Interview-Desk/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

- Next.js
- Firebase
+  -Next.js
+ -Firebase
- Tailwind CSS
+ -Tailwind CSS
- Vapi AI
+ -Vapi AI
- shadcn/ui
- Google Gemeni
+ -Google Gemeni
- Zod

 ## <a name="features">🔋 Features</a>